 BSA E-Filing System

 If you are apprehensive about clicking on a link to a website that you will be entering your personal information into, go to Google, and search for BSA E-filing, or File an FBAR

 You will be given two options to pick from to fill out the form.
 The first is a PDF file to download that you can fill out at your leisure, and upload it when you are finished.

 The second option is to file the FBAR right on the website which is the option that I chose.

 The first section will ask for your email address followed by your first name, last name, and telephone number.

-If your browser tries to auto fill in the spaces for you, donít allow it to.
-The spaces that I filled in were in blue colored text, the spaces that were auto filled in were in black text.
-When I finished, and tried to submit it, I received an error message about the spaces that were auto filled in, and had to redo them.
+If your browser tries to auto fill in the spaces for you, donít allow it to automatically fill them in.
+The spaces that I filled in myself were in blue colored text, but the spaces that were auto filled in were in black text.
+When I finished filling out all of the required information and tried to submit it, I received an error message about the spaces that were auto filled in, and had to redo them again.
 After I retyped the same information into the space the text appeared in blue, and it went through fine when I clicked submit.

 (If you hover your mouse over a space to be filled out a small popup will appear giving you more detailed instructions about how to fill it out if you have any questions.)

 The next section asks for the calendar year the report is for, filer type, social security number, date of birth, and address.